Advisory: This story includes disturbing details about a murder trial. Reader discretion is advised.

 Injuries to a 13-year-old girl found dead in a Burnaby park six years ago were “equivalent” to injuries women sometimes sustain during childbirth, a sexual assault expert told the jury at the murder trial of Ibrahim Ali this week.

 Dr. Tracy Pickett, the director of BC Women’s Hospital sexual assault service, continued her testimony in B.C.
 Supreme Court in Vancouver Thursday morning.

 Ali has been charged with first-degree murder in the death of a 13-year-old girl whose body was found in Central Park on July 19, 2017, less than two hours after her family reported her missing.

 The girl cannot be identified because of a publication ban.

-Earlier in the week, Pickett had told the jury the constellation of injuries found on the girl, including tearing within the vagina and anus and bruising on the wall of the rectum "very strongly indicates non-consensual activity."
+Pickett was engaged by the Crown in January 2021 to give expert opinion on injuries found on the body of the young teen, including tearing within the vagina and anus and bruising on the wall of the rectum.

 The Crown's theory is that Ali and the girl were strangers to one another and that he attacked her on a trail in Central Park, dragged her into the forest and strangled her to death while sexually assaulting her.

 The defence has not outlined its theory but has suggested the killer and whoever had sex with the young teen — "either forced sex or sex" — are not the same people.

 Pickett's testimony continues.
 She has yet to face questions from Ali's lawyers.